 If one partner isn’t working, expenses related to that person’s former employment will decrease or disappear completely.
 That includes travel expenses, gas, wear and tear on a vehicle, work clothes, dry cleaning, and ordering meals out.
 Eliminating these costs will help save money in the long run, but also look for other ways to reduce spending.

-This is also a great time to eliminate paid services like landscaping, housecleaning and even dog walking.
+This is also a great time to eliminate paid services like landscaping, house cleaning, or even dog walking.

 4. Reduce housing costs